GET IN TOUCH

 Apple has worked hard to create its own cross-device app ecosystem.
 So, it should come as no surprise that many familiar Apple-developed apps will be available on Vision Pro.

-website, Apple currently lists apps like Apple TV, Notes, Photos, Safari, Mail, Messages and Keynote.
+On its website, Apple currently lists apps like Apple TV, Notes, Photos, Safari, Mail, Messages and Keynote.
 All the key productivity and entertainment software you'd expect, in other words.

 Rumoured: Maps